-Derecognition Crass include costs incurred initially and costs incurred subsequently to add to, or to replace a part of, or services a property.
+Costs include costs incurred initially and costs incurred subsequently to add to, or to replace a part of, or service a property.
 If a replacement part is recognised in the carrying amount of the investment property, the carrying amount of the replaced part is derecognised.